ninckblokje/poc-spring-boot-tomcat/README.md

 A small Spring Boot project to test the integration with a standalone Tomcat.

 Tomcat will provide the datasource and will manage the users / roles.
+Additional configuration will be read from the Tomcat `lib` folder.

 ## Tomcat Setup